 Refrigerate the cookies for at least 20 minutes, until just before baking.

-Then one sheet at a time, bake the cookies for 10-12 minutes or until lightly golden.
+Then, bake the cookies one sheet at a time for 10-12 minutes or until lightly golden.

-Let the cookies cool on the baking sheet placed on top of a wire rack for 30 minutes.
+Let the cookies cool on the baking sheet on a wire rack for 30 minutes.
 Enjoy warm and fresh from the oven!

-Hint: Make sure you refrigerate the cookies for at least 20 minutes in the fridge until just before baking.
-This will help the cookies stay together, and not spread out too much on the baking sheet.
-Then flatten them slightly with your hands and bake!
+Hint: Refrigerate the cookies for at least 20 minutes before baking.
+This will help them stay together and not spread out too much on the baking sheet.
+Then, flatten them slightly with your hands and bake!

 Oatmeal Cookie Substitutions

-While this recipe is super delicious, and perfect already, these homemade cookies are extremely versatile and has substitutions to easily make this recipe gluten-free, or non-vegan!
+While this recipe is super delicious and perfect, these homemade cookies are extremely versatile and have substitutions to make this recipe gluten-free or non-vegan!

-- Gluten-free- To make this recipe gluten-free, use King Arthurs 1:1 gluten free flour for delicious gluten-free option.
+- Gluten-free- To make this recipe gluten-free, use King Arthur’s 1:1 gluten-free flour for a delicious gluten-free option.

 - Non-Vegan-Substitute vegan butter sticks with regular unsalted butter sticks for a non-vegan, classic option.